 CB radios still offer two-way communication on a budget.
-This Fix-It Guide on CB radio repair tells how a CB radio works, what often goes wrong, how to identify the problem, and what parts and tools you will need to perform a few simple CB radio repairs.
+This Fix-It Guide on CB radio repair tells how a CB radio works, what often goes wrong, how to identify a CB radio problem, and what parts and tools you will need to perform a few simple CB radio repairs.
 It then gives instructions for how to diagnose noise on your CB radio, replace a CB antenna, and clean electronic CB components.
 CB radio repair also applies to walkie talkie repair.

 A citizens band (CB) radio is both a receiver and a transmitter.
 A radio receiver is an electronic device that receives audio signals through an antenna, then amplifies and sends the sound to speakers.
 A transmitter does the opposite: it takes microphone (a reverse speaker) signals, converts them into electronic signals, and distributes them via an antenna.
 CB radios have 40 channels on which you can speak and/or listen.
 Some, such as channel 9, are set aside for special purposes (emergency assistance), but most are open to whatever you want to talk about.
 Mobile radios and mobile telephones work approximately the same way.